interrogator/corpkit/rst_docs/corpkit.interrogating.rst

 Working with speaker segmentation
 ----------------------------------

-If you've used speaker segmentation when building your corpus, you can tell the ``interrogate()`` to restrict searches to a particular speaker.
+If you've used speaker segmentation when building your corpus, you can tell the :func:`~corpkit.corpus.Corpus.interrogate` method to restrict searches to a particular speaker.

 .. code-block:: python